algosup/2024-2025-project-1-fpga-team-7/documents/Quality_assurance/test_plan.md

 ## 1.Objectives

+The goal of this project is to program a version of the famous game Frogger: it's a game where we play a frog attempting to cross a road and a river to join his home, and who must avoid certain obstacles like cars while trying to get the highest score possible.

+Furthermore, the main difficulty is to program this game for an FPGA module, using the Verilog programming language.
+Indeed, we will need to program the

+Concerning the game rules:
+- The frog must reach the end of the road to go to the next level, where he will be teleported back to its starting location.
+The player gets points after each level passed.
+- The player must use the different switch buttons from the FPGA module to progress through the game: Left, Right, Up and Down.
+- The player must avoid the moving car which came from the right and the left, while crossing through the different lanes.
+- At each level, the difficulty will increase with the acceleration of the moving cars.
+- If the player collides with a car, it will trigger a death and he will be teleported back to level 1 at the starting point.
+- After a death, the game will be frozen and the player will need to push all 4 buttons simultaneously to restart the game.

 ## 2.Testing Strategy
 The test cases will be separated in 6 different domain of testing.
 Indeed, we want to check each type individually to ensure their performance before testing the cases together.